releaselab/tezla/README.md

-# MichelSCIL
+# Tezla

-An instantiation of SCIL for the Michelson language.
+An intermediate representation of Michelson smart contracts designed to ease static analysis of smart contracts.

 ---